Renewable Force Ltd

 • Lower your fuel bills, especially if you replace conventional electric heating

-• Potential income through the government’s Renewable Heat Incentive (RHI)
+• Potential grant through the government’s Boiler Upgrade Scheme (BUS)

 • Lower home carbon emissions, depending on which fuel you are replacing